Scripting

 3. Press your pre-defined trigger Button to start the show.

 • The countdown timer is displayed in the bottom 7-segment display window and shows when the next event will fire according to the script.
-You can use the + and - buttons on the 18R2 to adjust the timing of the script forward or backward in alignment to the audio.
-By pressing +, the modules will sooner and by pressing - the module will file later.
+You can use the + and - buttons on the 18R2 to adjust the timing of the script forward or backward in alignment with the audio.
+By pressing +, the modules will fire sooner and by pressing - the module will fire later.

 Note: When using a SMPTE time code input, the + and - buttons do not affect script timing.